kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/multi_destination/_index.md

 ---
 title: Multiple Destinations
 weight: 30
-description: This is where multiple Upstreams are configured on a route, with weights associated with them.
+description: Multiple Upstreams configured on a route, with weights associated with them.
 ---

 The {{% protobuf name="gloo.solo.io.MultiDestination" display="MultiDestination" %}}